 We have a commitment to real, long-term returns for our shareholders.
 And we are proud that our investment resilience has seen us deliver a growing dividend every year, for the past 50 years.

 We are a FTSE 250 company, listed on the London Stock Exchange and headquartered in the centre of Dundee.
 Alliance Trust’s aim is to be a core holding for investors seeking increasing value over the long term.
-The equity portfolio’s target is to outperform the MSCI All Country World Index (ACWI) by 2% per year after costs over rolling three-year periods.
+The portfolio’s target is to outperform the MSCI All Country World Index (ACWI) by 2% per year after costs over rolling three-year periods.

 Investment Trusts have existed for 150 years and are owned by, and run for, their shareholders.
 An Investment Trust is a type of investment company, listed on the London Stock Exchange, in which investors can buy and sell shares.
 An Investment Trust aims to generate profit for its shareholders and owns a portfolio of investments selected by its investment manager.